isc-projects/stork/doc/user/overview.rst

 - Viewing subnets

   The user can see all subnets defined in the Kea servers.
-The user can see the subnet details, such as the subnet ID, subnet prefix, related DHCP options, and subnet pools.
+The user can view the subnet details, such as the subnet ID, subnet prefix, related DHCP options, and subnet pools.

   The user can also see the statistics of the subnet usage.
+They are presented only if the ``stats_cmds`` hook is loaded in a particular Kea server.

-  If the particular subnet is defined in multiple Kea servers, it is displayed only once, with a list of server names where it is defined.
+  If the particular subnet is specified in multiple Kea servers, it is displayed only once, with a list of server names where it is defined.

   Introduced in Stork 0.4.0.

 - Viewing shared networks

   The user can see all shared networks defined in the Kea servers.
-The user can see the shared network details, such as the shared network ID, and shared network name.
+The user can view the shared network details, such as the shared network ID, and shared network name.
 The server displays the list of subnets belonging to the shared network.
 The user can see the overall utilization of the shared network and the utilization of the subnets belonging to the shared network.

+  The utilization data and other statistics are presented only if the ``stats_cmds`` hook is loaded in a particular Kea server.

   Introduced in Stork 0.5.0.

 - Viewing host reservations

   The user can see all host reservations defined in the Kea servers.
-The user can see the host reservation details, such as host identifiers, DHCP options, and reserved hostname and IP addresses.
+The user can view the host reservation details, such as host identifiers, DHCP options, and reserved hostname and IP addresses.

   The server can fetch the host reservations from the host database if the